Board of Trustees

 SECRETARY

 Dr. Augustine Chung, '93 is an alumnus of St. James' and an active parent volunteer.
 He chairs the school's medical advisory taskforce and volunteers regularly for alumni and admissions initiatives.
-A graduate of Harvard-Westlake, Augustine earned his undergraduate degree from Johns Hopkins and his medical degree from Case Western University.
-He is an assistant professor at UCLA's Medical School and his medical practice specializes in pulmonary disease and lung health.
+A graduate of Harvard-Westlake, Augustine earned his undergraduate and graduate public health degrees from Johns Hopkins and his medical degree from Case Western Reserve, going on to residency at Cornell where he served as a chief resident and lastly completing his fellowship training at UCLA.
+He remained on faculty at UCLA, where is a leader in the field of Interstitial Lung Disease and teaches in the medical school.

 KEN ROBBINS